horizon-research/hvs_vr_encoding/fpga/len_correction_hls/Readme.md

 ## This Design focus on accessing only one-time row-order pixel input though we can let FPGA control DMA to access DDR randomly and multiple times since DDR access will introduce much latency and energy comsumption.

+**Notice**: This module use BGR input output.
+Other module may use RGB format.
+PYNQ use BGR.

 ## 1. Special Storage for Bilinear intepolation